rupeshpatil27/nextjs-learning/README.md

 - **URL Query Parameters**: Reading data from the request URL.
 - **Request Management**: Demonstrates how to handle headers, cookies, redirects, and caching options within server-side handlers.
 - **Next.js 16 Proxy (formerly Middleware):** This section includes examples using the new `proxy.ts` (or `.js`) file located at the project root.
 We demonstrate advanced request handling, proxying internal API calls, and implementing custom redirects/rewrites.

+## 🔄 React Server Components (RSC) vs. Client Components (rsc-vs-client-components)

+This section covers the fundamental differences between code running on the server versus the browser:

+*   **Server Components (RSC):** Ideal for data fetching, backend logic, reduced bundle sizes, and initial page load performance.
+They run only on the server.
+*   **Client Components (CC):** Essential for interactivity, event listeners, managing state using hooks (`useState`, `useEffect`), and browser-specific APIs.
+They are bundled and executed in the user's browser.
+*   **The `'use client'` Directive:** The specific "network boundary" marker that tells Next.js and React where the client-side module graph begins.

 ## 🚀 Getting Started